Criticism of atheism

 Criticism of atheism is criticism of the concepts, validity, or impact of atheism, including associated political and social implications.
 Criticisms include positions based on the history of science, philosophical and logical criticisms, findings in both the natural and social sciences, theistic apologetic arguments, arguments pertaining to ethics and morality, the effects of atheism on the individual, or the assumptions that underpin atheism.

-Carl Sagan said he sees no compelling evidence against the existence of God.
-Theists such as Kenneth R. Miller criticise atheism for being an unscientific position.
+Scientist Carl Sagan said he knew of no compelling evidence against the existence of God.
+Theists such as biologist and professor Kenneth R. Miller criticise atheism for being an unscientific position.
 Analytic philosopher Alvin Plantinga, Professor of Philosophy Emeritus at the University of Notre Dame, argues that a failure of theistic arguments might conceivably be good grounds for agnosticism, but not for atheism; and points to the observation of a fine-tuned universe as more likely to be explained by theism than atheism.
 Oxford Professor of Mathematics John Lennox holds that atheism is an inferior world view to that of theism and attributes to C. S. Lewis the best formulation of Merton's thesis that science sits more comfortably with theistic notions on the basis that men became scientific in Western Europe in the 16th and 17th century "[b]ecause they expected law in nature, and they expected law in nature because they believed in a lawgiver."
 In other words, it was belief in God that was the "motor that drove modern science".
-American geneticist Francis Collins also cites Lewis as persuasive in convincing him that theism is the more rational world view than atheism.
+American physician-scientist Francis Collins also cites Lewis as persuasive in convincing him that theism is the more rational world view than atheism.